Sam Stein

 Environmentalists have deep concerns about the pipeline because it would carry a type of oil that produces higher greenhouse emissions than conventional crude oil, and because of the threat of spills in America’s heartland.
 TransCanada has said it intends to move the oil one way or another, and that it’s safer to do it through a pipeline than, say, by rail.
 The official State Department assessment basically makes the same argument — that the oil will be burned with or without KXL.

 There is also concern about Clinton’s position on the matter.
 Because the pipeline would cross an international border, the State Department is charged with deciding whether it would be in the national interest to grant a permit to the project.
 While secretary of state in 2010, Clinton said the department was “inclined” to sign off on the pipeline.
 On the campaign trail, however, Clinton has declined to comment on Keystone one way or the other.
 And since then, there have been accusations that she’s been the object of influence peddling.
-Two Canadian banks “tightly connected” to promoting the pipeline have paid her $1.6 million for just eight speeches.
+Two Canadian banks “tightly connected” to promoting the pipeline have

 A Clinton campaign aide told The Huffington Post that Berman’s job will be to work on strategy, helping to count delegates as the team charts out the primary, and that he will not be playing a policy adviser role.